 In Germany, health insurance is seen as the most important insurance and is mandatory by federal law for all students and employees in Germany.
-There are two types of health insurances: social health insurance and private health insurance.
-For social health insurance the terms of contract, monthly contributions and the scope of benefits are regulated by federal law.
-While the terms and conditions for private health insurances vary from provider to provider, the scope of benefits and cover offered approximately correlates with the monthly contribution.
+There are two types of health insurances: statutory health insurance and private health insurance.
+For statutory health insurance the terms of contract, monthly contributions and the scope of benefits are regulated by federal law.
+For private health insurances the terms and conditions vary from provider to provider, while the scope of benefits and cover approximately correlates with the monthly contribution.

 Please note: Some private insurance companies will only accept students within a week of their arrival in Germany.

-Before you arrive in Göttingen until your enrolment
+From the arrival in Germany until your enrolment

 For this time we advise that you sign up with a private health insurance (e.g. a travel insurance) since your student health insurance begins to be valid only at the beginning of the semester.
-Providers of health care services are. for example: the ADAC or the Würzburger Versicherungs AG as well as many other private health insurers.
+Providers for these services are for example: the ADAC or the Würzburger Versicherungs AG as well as many other private health insurers.

-Students older than 30 years cannot sign up with a social health insurance.
-The have to sign up with a private insurance.
-Again, for enrolment you need proof of insurance from the private insurance, freeing you from the social insurance obligation.
+Students older than 30 years cannot sign up with a statuory health insurance.
+They have to sign up with a private insurance.
+Again, for enrolment you need proof of insurance from the private insurance, freeing you from the statuory insurance obligation.

 Foreign visiting students who are visiting Germany for a short-term period and who are therefore not enrolled at the university, or foreign visiting scientists who are not employed in Germany still need to ensure that they are covered by a valid health insurance.
 For short-term visitors, a travel insurance is generally the best option.